Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 #### Q4.
 A team member has been showing signs of great personal distress: crying at work, snapping at colleagues, having heated phone conversations.
 As Team Facilitator, what should you do?

-- [ ] Give the team member space and time to deal with their personal issues.
+- [ ] Report this at the Sprint Release.
-- [ ] Tell the others on the team that their teammate needs some emotional support.
+- [x] Advise the PO as soon as possible.
+(Old answer: Notify the team member's manager of your observations and ask the manager for help.)
-- [x] Notify the team member's manager of your observations and ask the manager for help.
+- [ ] Point out the reasons why and collaborate on solutions.
-- [ ] Ask the team member if they would like to talk about what might be going on with them personally.
+- [ ] Ask the PO to extend the sprint.

 #### Q5.
 Which statement describes the flow of work in the Scaled Agile Framework?